mod-audio/mod-pitchshifter/README.md

 mod-pitchshifter
 ================

-Pitch Shifter effects developed by mod team
+Pitch Shifter lv2 effects developed by mod team

+These effects are supposed to work well with the following values of Frames/Period: 64, 128, 256, 512

+It's advisable that you use a RT kernel configured for audio.
+It will allow you to use lower values of Frames/Period (-> less latency) without x-runs.

+You need a PC with at least 2Gb of ram to compile the source code.

 Installation: